$ whoami

 Research Projects

-Custom CUDA kernels for LLM inference — fused FlashAttention-style attention, INT8/INT4 KV-cache compression, and W4A16 quantized matmul — profiled with Nsight and benchmarked against PyTorch, vLLM, and FlashAttention on Llama 3 8B.
+Custom CUDA kernels for LLM inference — fused FlashAttention-style attention, INT4 KV-cache compression, and W4A16 quantized matmul on Llama 3.1 8B.
+1.91× over PyTorch SDPA, 6.97× over fp16 cuBLAS, −51% peak VRAM end-to-end, with every step attributed to a specific Nsight Compute metric.

-Dockerized demo of Celesta — distributed, GPU-accelerated bundle adjustment built on Facebook's DABA with improved load balancing across GPUs.
-Explore the repository for implementation details and usage.
+Dockerized demo of Celesta — distributed, GPU-accelerated bundle adjustment built on DABA with Leiden graph partitioning for better load balancing across GPUs.
+Validated on BAL "Ladybug" (1,723 cameras, 678K measurements); custom CUDA kernels with NCCL + MPI sync.
+My M.S. thesis.

-A loosely-coupled 15-state Extended Kalman Filter fusing GNSS position fixes with inertial measurements on the KITTI raw dataset, including a GPS-dropout dead-reckoning demo.
+A loosely-coupled 15-state Extended Kalman Filter fusing GNSS position fixes with inertial measurements on the KITTI raw dataset.
+Position RMS 2.26 m fused vs 1693 m IMU-only dead-reckoning, with a GPS-dropout demo showing graceful degradation and recovery.
 Implemented in NumPy/SciPy.

 A computer-vision agent that analyzes photos end-to-end — facial analysis, aesthetic scoring, CLIP/BLIP semantic tagging, DINOv2 + FAISS similarity search, and DETR/ViT scene understanding.